Sudhansu352010/Doctor-Fee-Prediction/README.md

 7. Locations like Saket in Delhi have the highest concentration of doctors.

 8. The most common degree among doctors is BDS.

+# Challenges Faced
+1. Using Flask to deploy machine learning model

+2. Integrating it seamlessly with HTML and JavaScript for a user-friendly web application.